LanternD/NB-Scope/Software/README.md

 # Server-side Logging

-In "udp"
+In "udp-server-for-nb-iot" folder.

 # Data Processing

 In the "data-analyzer" folder.
+(To be added)